fireblocks/btc_tx_validation/README.md

 BTC transactions are more complex than ETH.
 This is due the UTXO (Unspent transaction output) model.
 In addition to the complex transaction model, BTC transactions can be of different types:

-Legacy transactions
+Legacy transactions\
 SegWit (Segregated Witness) transactions

-SegWit in a nutshell - it is an improvement over the current bitcoin blockchain which reduces the size needed to store transactions in a block.
+SegWit in a nutshell - an improvement over the current bitcoin blockchain which reduces the size needed to store transactions in a block.
 This is done by removing certain signatures with counting serialized witness data as one unit and core block data as four units.

-Legacy addresses begin with 1 (for example: ```1DpivPqJkLxbRwm4GpxXsNPKS29ou1NYdC```) SegWit addresses begin with bc1 (for example: ```bc1q3j5qmxchekaykrumz97f9pfv5p9xj7petf645z```)
+Legacy addresses begin with 1 (for example: ```1DpivPqJkLxbRwm4GpxXsNPKS29ou1NYdC```)\
+SegWit addresses begin with bc1 (for example: ```bc1q3j5qmxchekaykrumz97f9pfv5p9xj7petf645z```)

+Kindly note that this code should be referenced as example only.

 ## BTC callback payload example